All Episodes

 I know him as the actor.

-I know you know a lot of famous people.
+I know you know a lot of famous movies.

 You know her, friends.

-So each of them announces through their PR people who they pay an enormous amount of money, that they're gonna donate a million dollars each to an anti-cop organization.
+So each of them announces through their PR people who they pay an enormous amount of money that they're going to donate a million dollars each to an anti-cop organization, an anti-police organization.

 And I say to myself, what are you doing?

-If you're gonna do a donate a million dollars, why don't you donate it to my brother's keeper?
+If you're going to donate a million dollars, why don't you donate it to my Brother's Keeper?

 By the way, I'll match your donation.